GetPsyched/not-so-flakey-devshells/README.md

 # nix-starter-flakes
 A compilation of opinionated, minimal flakes that can be extended for customised use.

+WARNING: This project is under heavy development.
+Things could break at any time.
+Please wait for v1.x.x

 ## Features
 1. Zero dependencies.
 2. As of right now, my flakes provide 2 package outputs: `default` and `vscode`.